Quick Glance

 Advanced electronic signatures

-An advanced electronic signature is basically a simple signature with some additional elements in place to enhance the authenticity and security of your documents.
-These are the requirements for an advanced electronic signature:
+An advanced electronic signature is a simple signature with some additional elements to enhance the document's authenticity and security.
+The requirements for an advanced electronic signature are:

-• It must be created using data that the signatory can use under their sole control with a high level of confidance
+• It must be created using data that the signatory can use under their sole control with a high level of confidence.

 Qualified electronic signatures